 Incorporated in any health initiative should be some element of stress management.
 Perhaps you find peace in meditation, walking, being outside or somewhere else.
+But what about strengthening? flexibility?
 More and more doctors are sending people to yoga classes to discover the multitude of benefits of a regular yoga practice.

 Why is Yoga Important?

 Yoga gives you so much in return for a regular practice: better balance, breathing, strength, concentration, and the ability to better manage stress.
 By tuning into our breath and marrying our breath and movement, the mental chatter ceases, and we are truly in the moment.
 Not dwelling in the past or worrying about the future.
 An asana practice (the physical practice of yoga) literally allows an escape of sorts.
 Leveraging what we learn from our practice and taking it off the mat is what it is all about.